SebastianClaesson/netbox/docs/configuration/security.md

 }
 ```

-!!! warning
+> [!WARNING]
-    Setting a custom value for this parameter will overwrite the default permission mapping shown above.
+> Setting a custom value for this parameter will overwrite the default permission mapping shown above.
 If you want to retain the default mapping, be sure to reproduce it in your custom configuration.

 ---